 Feeling a little dissatisfied with that old backyard swimming pool?
 Maybe you moved into a house that already had someone else’s idea of a dream pool.
 Or perhaps you installed the pool years ago when styles and standards were different.
 Maybe you never got the pool you really wanted because your installation budget was limited.

+A lot of people are dealing with other expenses like making sure they have a mortgage that gets paid.
 Whatever the case, the cost of a major pool renovation is probably more than you want to pay (unless you like spending oodles of money).
 Fortunately, it’s possible to make some dramatic changes to your pool without spending a fortune.
 In fact, some updates can actually save you money in the long run by enabling your pool to run more efficiently.

 Here are a handful of swimming pool renovation ideas to consider if you’re looking to get the most bang for your buck.
 Of course, if your pool has serious structural or equipment problems that need to be fixed, there’s probably no getting around a costly renovation project.
 These ideas are aimed at making an outdated (but still functioning) pool look nicer and operate better with a minimal investment.